Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- Over their last 10 games, the Diamondbacks have been favored twice and split those games 1-1.
+- The Diamondbacks have played as the favorite in seven of their past 10 games and won three of those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Diamondbacks and their foes are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over six times.

-- The last 10 Diamondbacks matchups have not had a runline posted by bookmakers.
+- Bookmakers have not set a spread for any of the Diamondbacks' last 10 games.

 Discover More About This Game